KEVINGILBERTTODING/GeoHunt/README.md

 </pre>

 <p>
-  Open the project using Android Studio, configure API keys if required, then build and run the app.
+  Open the project using Android Studio, configure Gmap API keys at local.properties, then build and run the app.
 </p>